puppetlabs/leatherman/README.md

 libraries.
 Both methods of using Leatherman allow you to control which components are built and used.

+Library install locations can be controlled using the LIB_SUFFIX variable, which results in installing libraries to `lib${LIB_SUFFIX}`.

 ### Dependencies

 * Boost, at least version 1.54